-\$5,000 up to \$20,000 Quotations & Mandatory two (2) or more written Purchase Order quotations . \$20,000 up to \$150,000 Quotations & Mandatory three (3) or more written Purchase Order quotations. \$150,000 and over Open Tender & Procurement opportunity must be Purchase Order publicly advertised and registered on Councils tender website.
+Goods and Services (Operational) Value (Including GST) Procurement Methodology Requirements Less than \$1,000 Purchase Card or Speed Payment or Purchase Order \$1,000 up to \$5,000 Quotations & Purchase Order Mandatory one (1) or more written quotations. \$5,000 up to \$20,000 Quotations & Purchase Order Mandatory two (2) or more written quotations . \$20,000 up to \$150,000 Quotations & Purchase Order Mandatory three (3) or more written quotations via a Formal RFQ process with Procurement. \$150,000 and over Open Tender & Purchase Order Procurement opportunity must be publicly advertised and registered on Councils tender website.

-Building and Construction Value (including GST) Procurement Methodology Requirements \$1,000 up to \$5,000 Quotations & Purchase Order Mandatory one (1) or more written quotations. \$5,000 up to \$20,000 Quotations & Purchase Order Mandatory two (2) or more written quotations. \$20,000 up to \$200,000 Quotations & Purchase Order Mandatory three (3) or more written quotations. \$200,000 and over Open Tender & Purchase Order Procurement opportunity must be publicly advertised and registered on Councils tender website.
+Building and Construction (Capital) Value (including GST) Procurement Methodology Requirements \$1,000 up to \$5,000 Quotations & Purchase Order Mandatory one (1) or more written quotations. \$5,000 up to \$20,000 Quotations & Purchase Order Mandatory two (2) or more written quotations. \$20,000 up to \$200,000 Quotations & Purchase Order Mandatory three (3) or more written quotations via a Formal RFQ process with Procurement. \$200,000 and over Open Tender & Purchase Order Procurement opportunity must be publicly advertised and registered on Councils tender website.